Buying real estate in Myanmar?

 Sources: Frontier Myanmar, Frontier Myanmar

-15) You may invest in properties near new transport projects for higher demand and appreciation
+15) Consider properties near future transport projects to boost demand and appreciation

 Investing in properties near upcoming transportation projects can be a smart move.